About Me

 I was born and raised in Missouri where I completed my undergraduate degree in wildlife biology at Missouri State University.
 While there, I became heavily involved with undergraduate research and worked in two different research labs: behavioral ecology of salamanders lab (supervised by Dr. Alicia Mathis), and the bat ecology lab (supervised by Dr. Lynn Robbins).

 After completing my BSc., I moved to Flagstaff Arizona where I joined the Pasch Lab studying vocal communication in grasshopper mice.
 While there, I helped organize the March for Science - Flagstaff, became the volunteer coordinator for a tiger conservation project (The Prusten Project), and helped start a non-profit focused on falconry and raptor conservation.
+I then moved on to Saskatchewan, Canada where my PhD thesis focues on the season community ecology of migratory bats in Canada.
+While in Saskatchewan, I also completed my falconry apprenticeship and grew a science communication platform over social media.

 The Inevitable "Eye Patch" Question